harshitaM1515/JAVA_CORE/README.md

 # JAVA_CORE
-This repository will contains all the Codes I learnt while my journey of Java Core.
+This repository will contains all the Codes I practised myself during my journey of practising Java programming language.
+This will make me grab command on Git , Github and Java Programming Language